gideonwhylr/ect_guide/docs/ect_dev.md

 If you want to use Bootstrap more natively, follow download instructions [here](https://getbootstrap.com/docs/4.0/getting-started/download/)

-### Initialize Calendar
+## Initialize Calendar

-Copy this snippet to the bottom of your <body> tag on the page.
+Add this snippet to the bottom of your `<body>` tag on the page.

+!> Be sure to replace your Live API Key in the code below ([learn more about your live API key](http://developer.yext.com/docs/guides/get-started/))

 Ideally, this should be the last script tag on your page.
 This ensures it works with all other scripts and tags associated with the calendar.